Joliet To Host First-Ever Public Safety Open Forum - 1340 WJOL

 Joliet To Host First-Ever Public Safety Open Forum

+Public safety officials in Joliet are convening a Public Safety Open Forum to discuss what the city is doing to address crime.
+The forum is scheduled to take place on Wednesday, June 26th beginning at 7:00 p.m. at the Billie Limacher Bicentennial Park located at 201 W Jefferson St.

-With the official start of summer just weeks away which tends to bring a slight uptick in crime, public safety officials in Joliet are convening their first-ever Public Safety Open Forum to discuss what the city is doing to address crime.
-The forum is scheduled to take place on Wednesday, June 26th beginning at 7:00 p.m. at the Billie Limacher Bicentennial Park located at 201 W Jefferson St, Joliet, IL 60432.
+With the official start of summer just weeks away – which tends to bring a slight uptick in crime – public safety officials in Joliet are convening their first-ever Public Safety Open Forum to discuss what the city is doing to address crime.
+The forum is scheduled to take place on Wednesday, June 26th beginning at 7:00 p.m. at the Billie Limacher Bicentennial Park located at 201 W Jefferson St.

 The initiative began with Mayor Terry D’Arcy asking Joliet Police Chief Bill Evans and his command staff to find a way to communicate with our residents about the highly publicized events that have taken place the past few months and what can be done to keep residents informed.
 “We want our residents to feel safe and informed about what is going on in our neighborhoods and around the city,” D’Arcy explained.